ARMmbed/mbed-os-5-docs/docs/program-setup/bare_metal/bare_metal.md

 Bare metal is a profile of Mbed OS for ultraconstrained devices.
 Unlike the full Mbed OS, which by default includes all APIs, the bare metal profile starts with a minimal set of APIs to which you can add only the APIs your application or hardware demand.
 This helps you control the size of your final binary.<!--not sure that's a good term-->

 Bare metal uses a subset of the RTOS APIs.
-These APIs don't make calls to RTX, which means they can work as an RTOS-less have been ported to bare metal and they do not make calls to RTX.
+These APIs don't make calls to RTX, <!--which means they can work as an RTOS-less have been ported to bare metal and they do not make calls to RTX.-->

 <!--If your application does not use an RTOS, build it in the bare metal mode to achieve memory savings. -->
 <!--should we explain something about the problems of non-RTOS?-->